-The ImageJ ROI Definition function, followed by the Clear Outside function, can be used to black out regions outside the ROI, thereby increasing SNR.

-Data analysis NOTE: The section below employs a plug-in for ImageJ for conducting PIV analyses.
-Ensure the plug-in has been installed before implementing any of the operations below.

-Cross-correlationd

-Cross-correlation of the intensity field within consecutive images is performed to determine the local displacement of advected tracer particles.

-The ImageJ PIV script allows multi-pass evaluation of the PIV fields.
+PIV Calculation

+NOTE: This portion of the protocol employs a third-party PIV plug-in for ImageJ, which relies upon Gaussian peak-fitting to enable estimation of displacement with sub-pixel accuracy.

+From the “ImageJ” menu, select “Plugins” > “Macros” > “Run…” and navigate to the saved macro “Supplemental Code 2.ijjm” to cross-correlate successive image pairs.

-Here, a two-step multi-pass evaluation was adopted with initial and final interrogation window sizes of 256 x 256 pixels and 128 x 128 pixels, respectively.
+NOTE: The macro proceeds as follows:1) Cross-correlation of the intensity field within consecutive images is first performed to determine the local displacement of advected tracer particles, i.e. the first image pair consists of the first and second images, the second image pair consists of the second and third images, etc.; 2) a two-step multi-pass evaluation is then performed with initial and final interrogation window sizes of 256 x 256 pixels and 128 x 128 pixels, respectively; and finally, 3) the macro performs a temporal average to further reduce the appearance of spurious vectors.

-NOTE: The peak in the correlation signal is typically not a discrete maximum at a single location, and thus peak fitting is needed to estimate the displacement with sub-pixel accuracy.
-The ImageJ PIV plug-in employs Gaussian peak-fitting for this purpose.

-24

-A custom macro script for performing the cross-correlation operation is provided in the Supplemental Material.

-Averaging

-Temporal averaging provides a means for mitigating the potential for introduction of spurious vectors, due to mismatching of local maxima in the cross-correlation for a given frame-pair.

-Obtain an average of each velocity component at each grid point.

 Normalized median test (NMT)

-Perform NMT for vector validation.

-Each vector is compared to its eight nearest neighbors and the median value is determined.

-The array of residual errors is then calculated as the difference between each neighboring vector and the median vector magnitude.

-The difference between the vector under investigation and the median neighboring vector value is normalized by the median of the residuals.

-This is compared to a threshold value (typically 0.2 pixels), which can be varied based on a priori knowledge of noise during image acquisition.

-A custom macro script for performing the NMT operation is provided in the Supplemental Material.

-This script performs the normalized median test on each instantaneous vector field before averaging them, since this has been shown to increase the vector field quality22.
+From the “ImageJ” menu, select “Plugins” > “Macros” > “Run…” and navigate to the saved macro “Supplemental Code 3.ijjm” to validate the velocity fields via the normalized median test.

+NOTE: The macro proceeds as follows: 1) each vector in an instantaneous vector field is first compared to its eight nearest neighbors to compute the median value; 2) the array of residual errors is then calculated as the difference between each neighboring vector and the calculated median; 3) the difference between the vector under investigation and the median neighboring vector value is then normalized by the median of the residuals; 4) this is then compared to a threshold value (typically 0.2 pixels), which can be varied based on a priori knowledge of noise during image acquisition; and finally, 5) a temporal average of all validated instantaneous vector fields is performed to produce a composite field, as this has been shown to increase the vector field quality24.

 REPRESENTATIVE RESULTS:

 Figure 2 illustrates the PDMS tissue phantom fabrication process.
-The phantoms designed herein are intended for the study of flow in wide-necked, saccular, intracranial aneurysms as well as proximal branching perforator arteries.
-Important additional design features include: 1) a common reservoir that all vessels drain into, to ensure unencumbered fluid egress from the phantom, otherwise droplet formation may occur at the smaller vessel outlets; 2) a bubble trap, to facilitate bubble removal; 3) an outer cavity wall, to ensure parallelism of the vessel with the horizontal plane, as well as precise definition of the final phantom height, length and width; and 4) use of a 21 gauge hypodermic needle shank (820 µm nominal outer diameter) for molding of the perforator artery, due to our printer’s inability to define such features with sufficient fidelity.
+The phantoms designed herein are intended for the study of flow in idealized wide-necked, saccular, intracranial aneurysms, as well as proximal branching perforator arteries.
+Important additional design features include: 1) a common reservoir that all vessels drain into, to ensure unencumbered fluid egress from the phantom, otherwise droplet formation may occur at the smaller vessel outlets; 2) a bubble trap, to facilitate bubble removal; 3) an outer cavity wall, to ensure parallelism of the vessel with the horizontal plane, as well as precise definition of the final phantom slab height, length and width; and 4) use of a 21 gauge hypodermic needle shank (820 µm nominal outer diameter) for molding of the perforator artery, due to our printer’s inability to define such features with sufficient fidelity.
 Faithful reproduction of all design features is observed throughout.